 Did you know?
 Cunard attracts plenty of celebrity passengers and have carried everyone from Charles Dickens to Mick Jagger across the ocean!
 Past guests include Uma Thurman, Elizabeth Taylor, Nelson Mandela and Winston Churchill.

 The Cunard fleet is the youngest in the world and offer extravagant contemporary luxury.
 Their current fleet is made up of:

-Setting sail in 2010, the Queen Elizabeth is Cunard’s newest liner.
-It is capable of sailing in the Panama Canal, it can carry 2068 passengers and it weighs in at 90,900 tons.
+Setting sail in 2010, Queen Elizabeth is Cunard’s newest liner.
+It is capable of sailing in the Panama Canal, carries 2,068 passengers and weighs in at 90,900 tonnes.

-Sailing since 2007, the Victoria carries 2014 passengers and is 90,000 tons.
-She was christened by Camilla the Duchess of Cornwall.
+Sailing since 2007, Queen Victoria carries 2,014 passengers and is 90,000 tonnes.
+She was christened by Camilla, the Duchess of Cornwall.

 The Grills Experience

 The Queens Grills even offer you the use of a private butler, evening canapés, suite cocktail parties and complimentary bar set ups.
-You can also order from the full grills menu to dine in your suite – perfect if you are feeling tired after a long excursion!
+You can also order from the full grills menu to dine in your suite.

-A team of specialists will contact you sixty five days before you sail to discuss your individual requirements, spa reservations, dining requests and medical needs.
+A team of specialists will contact you 65 days before you sail to discuss your individual requirements, spa reservations, dining requests and medical needs.
 Your maître d’ will greet you by name, leaving you feeling like a VIP!